Reputation Management for Law Firms

-Nowadays, consumers no longer have to put in work to find doctors, lawyers or other professional service providers.
+Nowadays, consumers no longer have to put in work to find doctors, lawyers, or other professional service providers.
 Now they have Google search.
-Many professional service providers claim that digital representation is not important because their business thrives and relies on word of mouth referrals.
+Many professional service providers claim that digital representation is not important because their business thrives and relies on word-of-mouth referrals.
 Even so, when being referred to somebody, consumers tend to do a Google search to test get an idea of your business before they call.
 Does your name appear high on the search page when relevant keywords are searched within your vicinity?
-Your local SEO should attract and engage people in your are, no matter how they are referred.
+Your local SEO should attract and engage people in your area, no matter how they are referred.
 Building an online reputation, especially locally, is critical for ensuring your message is impactful and achieving sustainable results.
-For that reason, for the majority of lawyers online marketing is a powerful and effective way to both reach potential clients and covert word of mouth referrals into new business.
+For that reason, for the majority of lawyers, online marketing is a powerful and effective way to both reach potential clients and covert word of mouth referrals into new business.

 The process of controlling what shows up when someone looks you up online is known as online reputation management (ORM).
 Finding and repairing any damaging content about your firm or you online, like risky social media posts and negative reviews and images, as well as promoting positive content that helps you look great online, are all important ORM considerations.
 Recognizing the need for clarity and direction, state bar associations have weighed in on this subject:

 Reputation Management is a pretty new field in public relations and digital marketing, but the significance of it can’t be overstated.
-Many people now make decisions based solely on digital information in the form of social media, online content found through Google searches, and online reviews.
-While online resources and content on social media and Google can help customers find lawyers, they can also be used by the same people to express dissatisfaction with the same law firm’s services.
+Many people now make decisions based solely on digital information in the form of social media, online content found through Google searches and online reviews.
+While online resources and content on social media and Google can help customers find lawyers, they can also be used by the same people to express dissatisfaction with the same law firm reputation management services.
 With the emergence of many online review websites, Reputation management is not just an optional luxury, but a necessity.
-Today, building, monitoring and repairing your digital footprint directly influences your immediate success and visibility.
+Today, building, monitoring, and repairing your digital footprint directly influences your immediate success and visibility.
 Knowing how to respond to online reviews both effectively and ethically is important.

 Why Does Reputation Management Matter for Lawyers?